Speedphoenix/nexmo-developer/_tutorials/en/client-sdk/in-app-messaging/create-model/swift.md

 ---
-title: Building the User model
+title: Building the user model
-description: In this step you will build the User model struct.
+description: In this step you will build the user model struct.
 ---

-# Building the User model
+# Building the user model

 To be have a conversation you need to store some information about a user: